cissagatto/HPML-J/README.md

 This code is a part of my doctoral research at PPG-CC/DC/UFSCar.
 HPML-J is the name of the first experiment carried out: Hybrid Partitions for Multi-Label Classification with index Jaccard.
 Other two versions will be available soon: HPML-KN and HPML-KT (K = kohonen, N = normal, T = transpose).

 ## Paper
-Label Correlation for Partitioning the Label Space in MLC (or Exploring Label Correlations for Partitioning the Label Space in Multi-label Classification)
+Exploring Label Correlations for Partitioning the Label Space in Multi-label Classification

 ## Multi-Label Datasets
 You can download the multi-label datasets in this link: https://cometa.ujaen.es/datasets/